South Asia: Education

 The larger and poorer countries in the region, like India and Bangladesh, struggle financially to get sufficient resources to sustain an education system required for their vast populations, with an added challenge of getting large numbers of out-of-school children enrolled into schools.
 Their capacity to deliver inclusive and equitable quality education is limited by low levels of public finance for education, while the smaller emerging middle-income countries like Sri Lanka, Maldives, and Bhutan have been able to achieve universal primary school completion, and are in a better position to focus on quality of education.

 Children's education in the region is also adversely affected by natural and human-made crises including natural hazards, political instability, rising extremism and civil strife that makes it difficult to deliver educational services.
 Afghanistan and India are among the top ten countries with the highest number of reported disasters due to natural hazards and conflict.
 The precarious security situation in Afghanistan is a big barrier in rolling out education programmes on a national scale.

 According to UNICEF, girls face incredible hurdles to pursue their education in the region, while UNESCO estimated in 2005 that 24 million girls of primary-school age in the region were not receiving any formal education.
 Between 1900 and 2005, most of the countries in the region had shown progress in girls' education with Sri Lanka and the Maldives significantly ahead of the others, while the gender gap in education has widened in Pakistan and Afghanistan.
-Bangladesh made the greatest progress in the region in the period increasing girls' secondary school enrolment from 13 per cent to 56 per cent in ten years.
+Bangladesh made the greatest progress in the region in the period increasing girls' secondary school enrollment from 13 per cent to 56 per cent in ten years.

-With about 21 million students in 700 universities and 40 thousand colleges India had one of the largest higher education systems in the world in 2011, accounting for 86 per cent of all higher-level students in South Asia.
+With about 21 million students in 700 universities and 40 thousand colleges India had one of the largest higher education systems in the world in 2011, accounting for 86% of all higher-level students in South Asia.
 Bangladesh (two million) and Pakistan (1.8 million) stood at distant second and third positions in the region.
-In Nepal (390 thousand) and Sri Lanka (230 thousand) the numbers were much smaller.
+In Nepal (390,000) and Sri Lanka (230,00) the numbers were much smaller.
 Bhutan with only one university and Maldives with none hardly had between them about 7000 students in higher education in 2011.
-The gross enrolment ratio in 2011 ranged from about 10 per cent in Pakistan and Afghanistan to above 20 per cent in India, much below the global average of 31 per cent.
+The gross enrollment ratio in 2011 ranged from about 10% in Pakistan and Afghanistan to above 20% in India, much below the global average of 31%.